Myrtle Beach, South Carolina is one of the most popular places people are moving to at the moment.

 The retirees who move to Myrtle Beach know that it’s not only about the golfing and the sunshine.
-The health care is also top-notch!
+Health care is also top-notch!

-In fact, The health care services in Myrtle Beach are some of the best in South Carolina.
-According to U.S. News, Myrtle Beach health care services are ranked as “high performing”.
+In fact, healthcare services in Myrtle Beach are some of the best in South Carolina.
+According to U.S. News, Myrtle Beach healthcare services are ranked as “high performing”.

-All kinds of medical care are available, which includes speech therapy, physical and occupational health requirements.
-Emergency medical services are conveniently located in the Tidelands Community Hosptial.
+All kinds of medical care are available, which includes speech therapy, and physical and occupational health requirements.
+Emergency medical services are conveniently located in the Tidelands Community Hospital.

 12. Community Spirit